Petey Williams: Maple Leaf Muscle (2007–2008)

 After the feud between the X Division and Team 3D died down, Williams began talking about bodybuilding and was often working out during interviews and referring to himself as "Little Poppa Pump".
 At Turning Point, he won one of the briefcases in the Feast or Fired match.
 Scott Steiner, who also won one of the briefcases, would later trade cases with Williams, which unintentionally gave Petey a World Heavyweight Championship shot in the process.

 In subsequent matches, Williams would bring down the briefcase to the ring and place it near the turnbuckle.
 During one of his matches, Steiner entered the arena and switched Petey's world title match briefcase with the original X Division Championship match briefcase.
-During a tag team match with Williams and Steiner against The Rock 'n Rave Infection, Steiner stole both cases and left him to be pinned by Jimmy Rave.
+During a tag team match with Williams and Steiner against Rock 'n Rave Infection, Steiner stole both cases and left him to be pinned by Jimmy Rave.
 Williams and Steiner faced off at Against All Odds with the winner getting both briefcases.
 Steiner would go on to win the match and officially claim both briefcases.
 On the following Impact!, Williams once again came up short against Steiner, but after the match Steiner showed Williams respect.